Jeffery Miller: Musical career

 Miller moved to New York City in 2014 to study at The Juilliard School where he completed both undergraduate and master's degrees.
 During his early years in New York, he also toured with the trumpeter Wynton Marsalis, the Count Basie Orchestra as well as Canadian indie rock band Arcade Fire.

 Miller released the single "Lose Control" in summer 2018.
 The track draws heavily on diverse influences including hip-hop, jazz, and R&B.

 He recorded on Jon Batiste's studio album Hollywood Africans as well as contributed trombone solos to John Legend's Grammy-nominated A Legendary Christmas (featuring Esperanza Spalding).
 He joined both Legend and Spalding to perform "Have Yourself A Merry Little Christmas" on NBC's The Voice.

 In May 2020, he released his album Songs About Women, on which he both sang and played trombone alongside saxophonist Chris Bittner, pianist Sean Mason, drummer Brian Richburg Jr., and bassist Philip Norris.
 The album focused on compositions about and dedicated to women who raised and inspired him, including his grandmother, Patricia, and twin sister, Justice.
 That fall, Miller composed music for a re-imagined rendition of Shakespeare's Measure for Measure.
 The production was set in 1979 New Orleans, and directed by L.A.
 Williams and The Public Theater's Mobile Unit.

+Jeffery can also be seen with fellow Juilliard alum Endea Owens as a part of her feature on NPR Tiny Desk in 2022.

 He has been a frequent member of pianist Jon Batiste's house band on The Late Show with Stephen Colbert on CBS, the Christian McBride Big Band and has performed with the Louisiana Philharmonic Orchestra, among others.